- SCU Home Page

 Consulting and Public Speaking

 Center Executive Director Kirk O. Hanson is a well-known commentator on business and organizational ethics.
 He regularly addresses groups in such industries as financial services, health care, and corporate affairs.
-Executive-in-Residence James Balassone consults with local firms on developing and implementing business ethics practices and programs.
+Director of Leadership Ethics Ann Skeet addresses and consults with leaders of organizations in the business and nonprofit sectors, including education.
+She focuses on the work of leadership to create ethical cultures and is a resource for firms and organizations developing ethical business practices and programs.

 The Center's website offers a wealth of articles and videos on governance, creating an ethical culture, leadership, bribery and corruption, professional ethics, and global business ethics.